kigawas/computation-py/README.md

 6. Stay tuned..

 ## What is your Python's version?
-Python 2.7, I know Python 3 is the future, so I'm just writing codes which are compatible with Python 3.
+Python 2.7, I know Python 3 is the future, so I'm trying writing codes which are compatible with Python 3.